apache/nuttx/configs/sama5d3x-ek/README.txt

 NAND Support
 ============

-  NAND support is only partial and there is no file system that works with it properly.
+  NAND support is only partial in that there is no file system that works with it properly.
 It should be considered a work in progress.
 You will not want to use NAND unless you are interested in investing a little effort.
 See the STATUS section below.

   NAND Support
   ------------